Section 29 (1) Press and Journalist Act 1995 provides that ;

 (ii) A letter from an employer to the Secretary Media Council stating the purpose of visit.

-(II) Two-passport size photographs.
+(II) Passport size photograph.
 Can be attached physically or electronically.

 (III) Form G is filled stating the particulars of the applicant.

-(IV) On approval by the Secretary a fee of $100 Dollars per person is paid for a period not exceeding 30 days.
-Beyond 30 days up to 1 year of stay $200 Dollars per person is paid.
+(IV) On approval by the Secretary a fee of $175 Dollars per person is paid for a period not exceeding 30 days.
+Beyond 30 days up to 1 year of stay $225 Dollars per person is paid.
 Refer to New Regulations on fees as per gazette.

-(V) Payment can be made at the Media Council offices in Kampala or the money can be wired to our Account.
+(V) Payment can be made at the Media Council offices in Kampala (in case of emergency) or the money can be wired to our Account.

 Account name: Media Council